CastHash532/flaml-automl/README.md

-# flaml-automl
+# My notebooks for Kaggle competitions
-mnist example with flaml automl #AutoMl #Classification #Machine_Learning
+examples with automl